-8 The criteria for audit exemption is dealt with in detail in Information Book 1 - Companies at section 2.10.3.
+The criteria for audit exemption is dealt with in detail in Information Book 1 - Companies at section 2.10.3.

-2.6 Qualifications of an Auditor
+2.6 Qualifications of an Auditor under the Companies Act

-In order to qualify to act as auditor to a company, a person must comply with a number of requirements.
+In order to qualify to act as a statutory auditor to a company, an individual or a firm must be of good repute10 and comply with a number of requirements.
 They must:

-- be a member of a body of accountants9 deemed to have been granted recognition under Section 930 of the Companies Act by IAASA for the purposes of the 2010 Audit Regulations and Section 1435 of the Companies Act; and - hold a qualification from that recognised body to undertake an audit.
+- be a member of a body of accountants that stands approved by the Supervisory Authority (IAASA) as a recognised accountancy body11 under Section 93012 of the Companies Act to perform the functions as set out under Part 2713 of the Companies Act; and - hold an appropriate qualification14 from that recognised body to undertake an audit.